daveciepluch/OpenSproTouchV1/README.md

 ## Required Libraries

 Nextion -- https://github.com/itead/ITEADLIB_Arduino_Nextion

-Sensors -- built in
+Sensors -- built in to the code

-SPI -- build in
+SPI -- built in to Arduino